chrisjim316/PenPal/README.md

 git clone https://github.com/chrisjim316/PenPal/ && cd PenPal
 ```

 3. Install all libraries and tools required for the project by running this on the command line
 ```
-brew install watchman && sudo npm install -g expo-cli && npm install
+sudo npm install -g expo-cli && sudo npm install
 ```

 4. To run the iOS application, use the following command: